deviprasad80/hello-world/FAQ.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:vlan configuration from the python cli results in a change in the redis database but not in the kernel level.
 Why?

-## A: Interfaces of a switch  stick to their startup configurations no matter what changes are made dynamically from the python cli.
+**A**: Interfaces of a switch  stick to their startup configurations no matter what changes are made dynamically from the python cli.
 Vlanmgrd needs to be restarted for the kernel to know about the change.
 Refer the below mentioned link for further information.
    [Link!](https://groups.google.com/forum/#!searchin/sonicproject/Vlan$20config$20from$20python$20cli%7Csort:date/sonicproject/wG0ZKYylVEU/GivLlGa5AAAJ)

 ----------------------------------------------------------------------------------------------------------------------------